prianto/artika-html/README.md

 #### Gulp Tasks

-- `gulp` the default task that builds everything.
+- `gulp build` the default task that builds everything.
 - `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made.
 - `gulp nunjuck` compiles Nunjucks' files into HTML.
-- `gulp sass` compiles SCSS files into CSS.
+- `gulp sasstomincss` compiles SCSS files into minified CSS.
-- `gulp minify-css` minifies the compiled CSS file.
 - `gulp minify-js` minifies the themes JS file.
 - `gulp copy` copies dependencies from node_modules to the vendor directory.